apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**The Biden economy is about to get a new salesman: Donald Trump**
+**Rachel Zegler apologizes for anti-Trump post after calls for Disney to fire ‘Snow White’ star**

-You can read more about it [here](https://www.politico.com/news/2024/11/15/biden-economy-donald-trump-rebrand-00189731).
+You can read more about it [here](https://pagesix.com/2024/11/15/celebrity-news/rachel-zegler-apologizes-for-anti-trump-post-after-calls-for-snow-white-firin/).

 ## Requirements
 - Python 3.8